What do ultraproducts remember about the original structures?: Introduction

 \section{Introduction}

-Ultraproducts have been a powerful tool in various areas \cite{MR2742582} of mathematics\footnote{Such as functional analysis, especially Banach space theory \cite{MR552464,MR1342297} and operator algebras \cite{MR2006539,MR3694564}; commutative algebra \cite{MR2676525} and algebraic geometry \cite{MR2445111}; probability theory \cite{hoover:arrays}; and combinatorics \cite{MR3583029,MR2964622,MR3012035}.}.
+Ultraproducts (and various related tools like graph limits and nonstandard analysis) have been a powerful tool in various areas \cite{MR2742582} of mathematics\footnote{Including functional analysis, especially Banach space theory \cite{MR552464,MR1342297} and operator algebras \cite{MR2006539,MR3694564}; commutative algebra \cite{MR2676525} and algebraic geometry \cite{MR2445111}; probability theory \cite{hoover:arrays, MR859372}; and combinatorics \cite{MR3583029,MR2964622,MR3012035,MR2950773,nonstandardmethodsramsey}.}.
 When used in areas other than logic, an ultraproduct is usually used in the following way. \begin{itemize} \item We begin with a sequence of structures $\mathfrak{M}_1$, $\mathfrak{M}_2$, $\ldots$, $\mathfrak{M}_i$, $\ldots$, sometimes with the $\mathfrak{M}_i$ each finite in some sense (like cardinality, characteristic, or dimension) but with the finite value growing as $i$ does. \item We construct an ultraproduct $\mathfrak{M}^{\mathcal{U}}$ and work with this object as in any other proof---successively proving $\mathfrak{M}^{\mathcal{U}}$ satisfies some lemma, then another lemma, and so on. \item We finish by showing that $\mathfrak{M}^{\mathcal{U}}$ has some property which we can use to conclude something about the original structures $\mathfrak{M}_i$.
 (In some cases a contradiction, thereby showing that the original sequence could not have existed.) \end{itemize}

 In such a proof, the essential properties of the ultraproduct must be determined by the original structures $\mathfrak{M}_i$.
 While many specific questions about the ultraproduct might not be completely determined by the original structures (indeed, the point of the construction is that it uses an ultrafilter to resolve many questions about the ultraproduct in a coherent but arbitrary way), these questions must be inessential, because in actual applications the steps of the proof can be carried out without regard to how these additional questions are answered.